Network Anomaly Detection in Cars: A Case for Time-Sensitive Stream Filtering and Policing: Conclusions and Outlook

 Our work opens three directions for future research. \begin{enumerate} \item Options for improving detection performance should be explored.
 Additional \ac{PSFP} anomaly indicators are promising candidates to improve the accuracy without introducing false positives.
 This includes the investigation of further \ac{TSN} forwarding procedures such as Asynchronous Traffic Shaping and the effects of chained \ac{PSFP} instances in switches on stream paths.

 \item Evaluation in more complex, realistic scenarios are likewise desirable.
 We will investigate how complete \ac{IDS} datasets can be used for comprehensive evaluations on detection performance in the context of \ac{TSN}-based \acp{IVN}.
-This may include the creation of a special attack dataset for \acp{IVN}.
+This may include the creation of a special attack dataset for \acp{IVN}~\cite{mhlks-fsaad-24}.
+In addition, the proposed \ac{NADS} mechanism should be examined in a \ac{TSN} testbed to validate its effectiveness and measure resource consumption.

 \item An integration with orthogonal \ac{NADS} concepts external to the core network, which use extrinsic mechanisms such as machine learning to define regular pattern, should be evaluated for extending the intrusion detection system to application layer characteristics. \end{enumerate}